noahweasley/SMD-Desktop/readme.md

 - To check your code for errors and enforce code formatting, run `$ npm run lint`

-- To automatically format your code according to the Prettier configuration, run `npm run format`
+- To automatically format your code according to the Prettier configuration, run `$ npm run format`

 This will ensure that your code is consistent and error-free, according to the rules and settings specified in the project's ESLint and Prettier configurations.